Game of Thrones: Westeros Houses

 As part of the League system, the UX team worked on a chat system whereby they could chat with others, send gifts, and also start a rally.
 The design team, including product and UX, discussed if coins and rewards should be collected in one central location for gifts and rewards.
 Social interactions were important for each house, and, to drive engagement, the chat UI is also where players would need to collect gifts and coins.
 While this might break how we understand good UX, making gifts part of the social was used as an ‘icebreaker’ to start conversation and drive engagement to chat.

-Using Adobe XD and Invision, the UX team was able to test vertical slices of the game per design sprint.
+Using Adobe XD and Invision, the UX team tested vertical slices of the game per design sprint by creating quick prototypes.
 We were able to share with others quickly and get feedback from passionate GoT fans within our team.
-At earliest stages, the interactive prototype provided the executive team a holistic view of how the game would flow and set a solid foundation for us to move forward with each stakeholder meeting.
+At the earliest stages, the interactive prototype provided the executive team with a holistic view of how the game would flow and set a solid foundation for us to move forward with each stakeholder meeting.

 Proven Intellectual Property Authenticity with the GoT Fanbase

 As a GoT fan, I felt that the player experience and the gorgeous art felt authentic.
-As an active member of a House, I feel connected to my house members and enjoy chatting and playing together.
+As an active member of a House, I felt connected to my house members and enjoyed chatting and playing together.
 We set out to create a game that would attract the “GoT fan/slots non-rejector” audience.
 We accomplished that by creating a community whereby fans can join a House and play together in an immersive experience.
+Since its launch in May 2019, the game has remained in the Top 10 casino games in the App Store and won the ‘Best Social Game’ at the 2020 EKG Awards in Las Vegas.